What is a spa pool heat pump and does it save you money? (Cost, pros, cons and more)

 Are spa heat pumps energy efficient?

-Heat pumps are by far the most energy efficient and cost effective way to heat your spa.
+Heat pumps are by far the most energy efficient and cost-effective way to heat your spa.

 Using refrigeration technology, they heat your spa water much faster and use less energy than the spa’s inbuilt electric heaters.